TommasoBarberis/Genomic-and-transcriptomic-evolution-of-D.-Suzukii/README.md

 53999976 bases sampled in 710526 reads
 s_G0-MTP_1.fastq done.
 ```
-The pipeline gives several useful outputs such as the Landscapes (TE divergence to estimate the insertions) and PieChart (TE families proportions in the genome).
+The pipeline gives several useful outputs such as the **Landscapes** (TE divergence to estimate the insertions) and **PieChart** (TE families proportions in the genome).
-Other graphs have been created with the script `graphs.R` to compare TE throught different sample generation.
+Other graphs have been created with the script `graphs.R` to compare TE throught different sample generations.

 <img src="./TE_analysis/prop_ech_par_family.jpg"/>